The Best Types of Roses for Every Garden

-With gorgeous, classic flowers and a perfumelike scent to swoon over, hybrid teas probably come to mind when you think of traditional roses.
+With gorgeous, classic flowers and a perfume-like scent to swoon over, hybrid teas probably come to mind when you think of traditional types of roses.
 The plants grow 4 to 6 feet tall with strong canes (main branches) and individual blooms.
 The foliage, which often falls prey to diseases, doesn’t cover the lower part of the canes, giving the plants a naked or barelegged look.

 Miniature and Miniflora Roses

 Miniatures come as short as 6 inches or as tall as 3 feet, with small, hybrid tealike blooms that grow solo or in clusters.
 Miniflora roses feature compact plants—up to 3 feet tall—but grow full-size flowers as wide as 3 inches.

 Climber and Rambler Roses

 Climbers are repeat bloomers; ramblers are not.
-They come from a wide range of rose types, but most are shrubs.
+They come from a wide range of types of roses, but most are shrubs.
 Their canes—the thorny, woody stalks—stretch from 10 to more than 20 feet long.
 However, they must be lashed to supports with soft ties, since they can’t hold on by themselves.
 It may take two to three years for climbers to mature and fill in.

 Floribunda and Grandiflora Roses

 “You get the whole color scheme and look of a hybrid tea rose with shrub rose performance,” says Natalia Hamill, a manager at Bailey Nurseries, which produces the Easy Elegance rose brands.

 Tree roses, or standards, are formal and traditional.
 They may be from almost any rose category.
 Several buds are grafted to a sturdy hybrid or hardy rose cane to give it the shape of a small tree.
 Some even come with two different kinds of roses grafted onto the same cane.

 5 Secrets for Rose-Growing Success

-1. Combine roses with other plants, including perennials, instead of isolating them.
+- Combine roses with other plants, including perennials, instead of isolating them.
 “Your garden should be an expression of what you want.
 There’s no recipe of what to do,” says Jacques Ferare, a vice president at Star Roses and Plants.

-2. Shop for roses labeled “own root,” which means they were grown from their own cuttings.
+- Shop for roses labeled “own root,” which means they were grown from their own cuttings.
 Own-root roses survive cold winters and produce shoots from their own roots, leading to fuller, healthier plants.

-3. Choose newer varieties that have been bred to need less care.
+- Choose newer varieties that have been bred to need less care.

-4. Find small sizes to grow in containers on a sunny patio or balcony.
+- Find small sizes to grow in containers on a sunny patio or balcony.
 “They’ve been doing this in Europe for years,” says Natalia Hamill of Bailey Nurseries.